-The M.S. in Telecommunications is an interdisciplinary, application oriented program designed to accommodate those individuals with a technology, business or general studies baccalaureate degree, and who are seeking graduate level telecommunications education in order to secure entrance to, or advancement within, the rapidly growing field of telecommunications.
+The M.S. in Telecommunications is an application oriented program designed to accommodate those individuals with a technology, business or general studies baccalaureate degree, and who are seeking graduate level telecommunications education in order to secure entrance to, or advancement within, the dynamic field of telecommunications.